-Retinoids like tretinoin also help your skin to regulate its natural oil (sebum) production, which can prevent future breakouts.
+Retinoids such as tretinoin also help your skin to regulate its natural oil (sebum) production, which can prevent future breakouts.
 They also have anti-inflammatory properties, which clear up active acne pustules.

 Tretinoin for wrinkles

-Tretinoin has been studied extensively for its impact on the visible signs of aging.
+Tretinoin has been studied extensively for its impact on the visible symptoms of aging.

 Tretinoin cream has demonstrated both short-term and long-term effects on the appearance of wrinkles.
 That’s why tretinoin is a popular ingredient in many OTC face and eye creams.